andriiiiiko/andriiiiiko/README.md

 # 👋 Hi, I'm Andrii

-I'm a dedicated Java developer fuelled by my love for programming and cats! 🐱💻
+I'm a dedicated Java developer fuelled by my love for programming and sports! 🏋️‍♂️💻

 ## 🌟 About Me